RedisTimeSeries/RedisTimeSeries/README.md

 * key - key name for timeseries
 Optional args:
-    * VALUE - one of the following: avg, sum, min, max, count, first, last
+    * VALUE - one of the following: avg, sum, min, max, range, count, first, last
     * RESET - Should the current counter should be resetted when TIME_BUCKET is changes
     * TIME_BUCKET - time bucket for resetting the current counter in seconds